Skip to content

 Why and how we're working here

 3.4 million hectares or a third of Malawi used to be covered with forests.
 Today, 65% of that has already been cleared, a tenth of which in the last 10 years alone.
-This trend is likely to continue due to a rapid population increase: Malawi has quadrupled its population in the past 40 years.

-The project's impact on
+The project’s impact on people

 Neighbouring communities have used the forest for construction wood, firewood and charcoal.
 To reduce pressure on the forest and its endemic flora and fauna, the project will create employment and develop alternative sources of income, as well as supporting law enforcement activities to stop deforestation.